Arsenal's Mikel Arteta tests positive for coronavirus

 Arteta said: "This is really disappointing but I took the test after feeling poorly.
 I will be at work as soon as I'm allowed."

+Managing director Vinai Venkatesham added: "The health of our people and the wider public is our priority and that is where our focus is.

+After Arteta's positive test was confirmed on Thursday evening, the Premier League announced it would hold an emergency meeting on Friday morning regarding upcoming fixtures.

-The Premier League released a statement saying: "In light of Arsenal's announcement tonight confirming that their first team coach Mikel Arteta has tested positive for COVID-19, the Premier League will convene an emergency club meeting tomorrow morning regarding future fixtures."
+A statement said: "In light of Arsenal's announcement tonight confirming that their first-team coach Mikel Arteta has tested positive for COVID-19, the Premier League will convene an emergency club meeting tomorrow morning regarding future fixtures."

 Coronavirus - key sporting developments